 Routinely measure your blood sugar level with a blood glucose meter.
 Studies have shown that those with diabetes who maintain normal or near-normal blood sugar levels are less at risk for diabetes-related complications.

 This will help you determine if your treatment plan is working.
 Check as often as recommended by your doctor.
 If you are experiencing any symptoms of high blood sugar levels, measure it.

-If it reaches 240 mg/dL, check your urine for ketones with an over-the-counter urine ketones test kit.
+When blood sugar levels reach 240 mg/dL, check your urine for ketones with an over-the-counter urine ketones test kit.
 If it comes out positive, seek medical help to reduce blood sugar level safely.

 If you have any questions, please consult with your doctor to better understand the best solution for you.

 Use this calculator to check your body mass index (BMI) and find out if you're at a healthy weight.
 You can also use this tool to check your child's BMI.